Looking for a Counseling Internship or Clinical Residency?

 Watch Beth’s Mental Health Journey at Laura’s Home

 It is during the internship that the beginning therapist will more fully utilize and put into practice the theories and counseling skills learned in school.
 Ongoing supervision will offer the intern techniques that are applicable to the individual client and serve to advance the counseling process.
 The intern will also be learning what it means to become a therapist both professionally and personally.
-Doing an internship at The City Mission offers the Counselor Trainee a chance to work with men, women, adolescence, and children, to lead groups and provide family therapy.
+Doing an internship at The City Mission offers the Counselor Trainee a chance to work with men, women, adolescents, and children, to lead groups and provide family therapy.
 Diagnosis and the development of treatment plans will be emphasized.
+Now accepting intern applications for semesters beginning January 2018 and after!

 Professional Counselors/Clinical Resident